 Feel like kicking up your heels?
 From live bands to rowdy dance nights, there's usually something going on every night of the week in Jackson Hole, though the calendar is certainly most packed during the busy summer and winter seasons.

-A diverse roster of national touring acts and local musicians take to stages at popular Jackson bars and restaurants, including the Million Dollar Cowboy Bar, the Silver Dollar Bar & Grill, Town Square Tavern, Pink Garter Theatre, and The Granary (Spring Creek Ranch, just west of Jackson).
+A diverse roster of national touring acts and local musicians take to the stages at popular Jackson bars and restaurants.
+These include the Million Dollar Cowboy Bar and the Silver Dollar Bar & Grill.

 Teton Village and The West Bank

-During the ski season and beyond, the iconic Mangy Moose Saloon in Teton Village serves up great food, drinks and music and includes a popular outdoor deck.
-Nearby Alpenhof Bistro also offers live music and good eats.
+During the ski season and beyond, the iconic Mangy Moose Saloon in Teton Village serves great food, drinks and music (including an area for dancing), including a popular outdoor deck.

 Catching the Game

 If you can't bear to miss your favorite team going head to head with its rivals during your stay in Jackson Hole, never fear.
 You can plant yourself on plenty a barstool and keep up with the score.
-From spacious Sidewinders American Grill to Cutty's Bar & Grill, the Town Square Tavern, Snake River Brewery, the Q Roadhouse & Brewing Co., you're guaranteed to find someone screening the game.
+From spacious Sidewinders American Grill to Cutty's Bar & Grill, to the Snake River Brewery, you're guaranteed to find someone screening the game.

 If you're the type of traveler who loves to sample local brew or order a creative concoction from the cocktail menu, you're in luck!
-Jackson Hole is home to three award-winning breweries: Snake River Brewery, Melvin Brewing at Thai Me Up and the Q Roadhouse & Brewing Co.
+Jackson Hole is home to three award-winning breweries: Snake River Brewery, Melvin Brewing in Alpine and Roadhouse Brewing Company, which has two locations—a pub and eatery on Town Square and a small taproom at 1225 Gregory Lane.

 For fancy bubbles or a worldly tasting menu of international wines, the cozy Bin22 wine bar has quickly become a locals' favorite.
 Just a block away, The Rose pours artfully crafted cocktails in a sophisticated lounge atmosphere.